Pelosi makes first public remarks since husband’s assault | Times Leader

 The city attorney’s office did not immediately respond to a request for details of Giorgi and Christine Pelosi’s employment.

-DePape, who is Canadian, overstayed his authorized entry to the U.S. more than two decades ago.
+DePape, who is Canadian, more than two decades ago.
 He should have been blocked from getting back into the country when he returned a few times over the years, according to a U.S. official who spoke to The Associated Press on the condition of anonymity because they were not authorized to discuss the matter.

+Mascaro reported from Washington.
+Associated Press writers Stefanie Dazio in Los Angeles, Elliot Spagat in San Diego and Kathleen Ronayne in Sacramento, California, contributed to this story.